aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to RTF on Android via Java" h2="Convert XPS to RTF in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to RTF conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to RTF.
+<h2>Why to Convert XPS to RTF?</h2>

+XPS (XML Paper Specification) is a page description language developed by Microsoft.
+It is used to create documents that are independent of application software, hardware, and operating system.
+XPS documents are similar to PDF documents, but they are not as widely used.
+RTF (Rich Text Format) is a document file format used by Microsoft products such as Word and Office.
+It is a popular format for text documents and is supported by many other word processing applications.
+Converting XPS to RTF allows users to open and edit XPS documents in applications that do not support XPS.

+<h2>How Aspose.Total Helps for XPS to RTF Conversion?</h2>

+Aspose.Total for Android Java is a package of APIs that can be used to integrate XPS to RTF conversion feature in mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert XPS files to DOC.
+Aspose.Words for Android Java can then be used to render the DOC file to RTF.
+This process allows users to open and edit XPS documents in applications that do not support XPS.
+Aspose.Total for Android Java is a powerful and reliable solution for integrating XPS to RTF conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}